HdrHistogram/HdrHistogramJS/README.md

       autoResize: true,                 // default value is true
       lowestDiscernibleValue: 1,        // default value is also 1
       highestTrackableValue: 2,         // can increase up to Number.MAX_SAFE_INTEGER
-      numberOfSignificantValueDigits: 3 // Number between 1 and 5 inclusive
+      numberOfSignificantValueDigits: 3 // Number between 1 and 5 (inclusive)
     }
   );

 ```
 Then, once you have an histogram instance, you just need
 to call recordValue(), as with the Java version, to record
-a single number value:
+a single value:
 ```
 histogram.recordValue(1234);
 ```

-A simple demo is available [online](https://alexvictoor.github.io/HdrHistogramJSDemo/ping-demo.html)!
+A demo is available [online](https://alexvictoor.github.io/HdrHistogramJSDemo/ping-demo.html)!
-Watch the HTML source, at the end you will see a tiny chunk of JavaScript where an histogram is created and then used to
+Check out the HTML source, at the bottom of the page you will see a tiny chunk of JavaScript where an histogram is created and then used to
-record latency ping values.
+record latency values.

 ## Coordinated omissions
 If you are recording values at a fixed rate,